-One key community concern centered was clean water.
+One key community concern centered on clean water.
 At present, community members draw water from a nearby creek.
 The water is not purified and children quite frequently suffer from diarrhea.
 CPI partnered with Thirst-Aid, a Myanmar-based organization that focuses on clean water and hygiene, to supply ceramic water filtration units to households in five villages.
 Thirst-Aid’s water filters are locally produced and designed for optimal ease of use and maintenance.
 They consist of a tailor-made ceramic filtration bowl that sits inside the rim of a commonly-available lidded plastic container with a tap installed at its base.
 Users pour unfiltered water into the ceramic bowl at the top which filters the water as it slowly passes through it.
 The filtered water drops into the plastic container ready to drink.
 In April 2018, Thirst-Aid traveled to Mawlamyinegyun to distribute the first 176 filters and train community members on filter correct use and maintenance and good hygiene practices.

 Many households in Mawlamyinegyun do not have regular access to electricity.
 At night, they depend on small battery-powered lamps for light.
 However, the batteries in these lamps need to be frequently recharged, a service offered locally at a cost of 100 kyats per light.
 Many households struggle to afford this and so minimize usage.
 The lack of household lighting at night can impact families in many ways, particularly schoolchildren who need light to complete their homework in the evening.
 CPI distributed 250 solar-powered lamps to households in five villages.
 These lamps provide a free source of light all year round.